“How to walk in high heels?

 This goes for ANY shoes, really (The worst blisters I’ve had have all come from flats!), but if you can’t walk in heels, it could be because you haven’t worn them in properly.
 A lot of people swear by just wearing them around the house, or while you’re doing the vacuuming or whatever – you might feel a bit like Freddie Mercury in the ‘I Want to Break Free’ video, but it’ll help you get used to walking in heels and, well, there are worse people you could look like.

 High heels don’t just make you walk taller, they also force you to walk differently.
 In flats, sneakers or flip flops, your full foot hits the ground more or less at the same time.
 In heels, however – and particularly in very high heels – this method won’t only feel uncomfortable and awkward, it’ll look like that, too.
-Instead, you need to adapt the way you walk so that your heel comes into contact with the ground first.
+Instead, you need to adapt the way you walk so that your heel comes into contact with the ground first, followed by the rest of the foot.
 This might take a bit of getting used to, which brings me to my next point…

 If you’re not used to walking in high heels, it’ll feel very unnatural and awkward the first time you try it.
 And if you simply give up after that, and don’t try again for a few months or years, it’ll feel awkward and unnatural the NEXT time you try it, too… and the time after that, and the time after that.
 Practice is the key, and as silly as it might sound, you might find it useful to try to practice in front of a mirror (or get someone to film you, even): sometimes being able to see yourself walk will help you identify anything you’re doing wrong, and work out what you need to change.
 I know a lot of people who think they can’t walk in high heels because they’ve tried it a couple of times, found it tricky, and given up.
 Obviously no one is born knowing how to walk in high heels – when you think about it, it’s a really un-natural thing to do, so it makes sense that you might have to train yourself to do it!